Jude-Y/fintech_case_study/README.md

 My recommendation would be to install solar panels that can be used to reduce the usage of  hydroelectricity.

-This can reduce the cost that are associated with electricity and can take away the negative attention that they have been receiving from the media and hydro quebec.
+This can further reduce costs that are associated with electricity and can take away the negative attention that they have been receiving from hydroquebec in the media.